Suzy Byrne: Biography

 In 2005, Byrne began a blog, for which she has received awards at the Irish Blog Awards including Best News and Current Affairs Blog 2008, 2009 and 2010.
-She was active in the Sapphic Ireland forum and discussing Irish politics and the campaign towards marriage equality on Twitter.
+She was founder of the Sapphic Ireland forum and discussing Irish politics and the campaign towards marriage equality on Twitter.
 She attended Sligo Lesbian Gay Bisexual and Transgendered Pride in 2007.

 In 2014, Byrne contributed to the oral history book In the Name of Love: The Movement for Marriage Equality in Ireland by Una Mullally.

 Byrne has been employed by organisations supporting individuals with disabilities, including the National Advocacy Service for People with Disabilities and Greater Dublin Independent Living.
 She has worked as a Director for Ireland's national railway operator Iarnród Éireann, working on ensuring that the rail services are accessible.

 In 2017, Byrne announced the formation of the Disabled Women of Ireland (DWI), an organisation open to women, transgender and non-binary people with physical and intellectual disabilities, hearing and sight impairments and members of the Deaf community.
 At the inaugural meeting she commented about her hopes that the organisation would "bring forward new generations of leaders".
 Byrne has advocated for independent living for people with disabilities, has raised awareness of the harmful assumptions made about women with disabilities and how disabled women are hugely impacted by debates about abortion rights in Ireland.

 In 2018, Byrne shared what journalists who have no direct personal experience of disability, racism or homophobia can do to improve how they frame their subjects and stories and how they can champion minority voices on the Our Man In Stockholm podcast.

 In 2021, Byrne was interviewed by the LGBTQ+ education charity ShoutOut for their Know Your Queer History series.
-In 2023, Bryne participated in a "Fifty Years of Feminism" live podcast recording at Mansion House, Dublin, in celebration of International Women's Day and to commemorate the 50th anniversary of the National Women's Council of Ireland.
+In 2023, Byrne participated in a "Fifty Years of Feminism" live podcast recording at Mansion House, Dublin, in celebration of International Women's Day and to commemorate the 50th anniversary of the National Women's Council of Ireland.
 She discussed the anxiety currently being felt in the lesbian, gay, transgender and non-binary community.

 As of 2022, Byrne was a regional manager for the National Advocacy Service for People with Disabilities and chair of the Irish Council for Civil Liberties Board of Directors.
 She also chaired the International Lesbian and Gay Youth Organisation (IGLYO).